SSC STENOGRAPHER 2017 PREPARATION TIPS

 NATIONAL LEVEL OFFLINE TEST

-SSC Stenographer written Exam includes three sections, as have been told earlier, namely Part I, Part II and Part III.
+SSC Stenographer Written Exam includes three sections, Part I, Part II and Part III.
 Part I include General Intelligence and Reasoning, Part II comprises of General Awareness and final part includes English Language and Comprehension.

 |General Intelligence and Reasoning||Analogies|